spotify/scio/site/src/main/paradox/FAQ.md

 #### How do I improve side input performance?

-By default Dataflow workers allocate 100MB (see @javadoc[DataflowWorkerHarnessOptions#getWorkerCacheMb](org.apache.beam.runners.dataflow.options.DataflowWorkerHarnessOptions#getWorkerCacheMb--)) of memory for caching side inputs, and falls back to disk or network.
+By default, Dataflow workers allocate 100MB (see @javadoc[DataflowWorkerHarnessOptions#getWorkerCacheMb](org.apache.beam.runners.dataflow.options.DataflowWorkerHarnessOptions#getWorkerCacheMb--)) of memory for caching side inputs, and falls back to disk or network.
 Therefore jobs with large side inputs may be slow.
 To override this default, register `DataflowWorkerHarnessOptions` before parsing command line arguments and then pass `--workerCacheMb=N` when submitting the job.

 ```scala mdoc:reset:silent
 import com.spotify.scio._